 Bass performance is sufficient enough, but it’s limited in terms of depth, with some noticeable distortion in the cabinet when bass frequencies are taxed.
 Canton’s SUB 8 wireless active subwoofer would be the most suitable pairing – but at £599, it doesn’t come cheap.

-Should you buy the Canton Smart Soundbar 9?
+You should buy the Canton Smart Soundbar 9 if…

 If a stylish, impressively built and great-sounding soundbar is what you want then the Canton Smart Soundbar 9 warrants a place on your shortlist.
 While the expense is great, the performance is terrifically entertaining, even without the presence of a subwoofer.